Estecka/mc-Variants-CIT-wiki/Module-Configuration.md

 The [type](Module-Types) of the CIT module used for this item.
 This affects how an item's variant is identified, and what special models are available to it.

 ### `items`
-**Required**, List of Namespaced Identifers, defaults to the module's id.
+**Optional**, List of Namespaced Identifers, defaults to the module's id.

 A list of item types the module will be applied to.
 The mod will silently ignore identifiers that do not match an existing item, so a texture pack will remain compatible with versions of minecraft that lacks some of the defined items.